 Chicago State University (CSU or University) was founded as a teacher-training school over 140 years ago.
 It is located in a residential community on the south side of Chicago, approximately 12 miles south of downtown Chicago.
 Today the University is composed of five colleges - the College of Arts & Sciences, the College of Business, the College of Education, the College of Health Sciences, and the College of Pharmacy.
 CSU offers thirty-six undergraduate degrees, twenty-two graduate degrees, and two doctoral degrees (the Doctorate of Education in Educational Leadership and the Doctor of Pharmacy).
 It also offers an interdisciplinary Honors College for highly motivated students in all areas of study and has a Division of Continuing Education.
-While CSU has been accredited through the 2022 - 2023 academic year by the Higher Learning Commission, it was notified in mid-2016 that due to the precarious financial state caused by the budget impasse in Springfield, its accreditation was in jeopardy.
-The Commission gave the University until June 2017 to prove financial stability.
+While CSU has been accredited through the 2022 - 2023 academic year by the Higher Learning Commission (Commission), it was notified in mid-2016 that due to the precarious financial state caused by the budget impasse in Springfield, its accreditation was in jeopardy.
+In November 2017, the Commission informed the University that it had removed the aforementioned sanction as a result of the University's ability to demonstrate that it meets HLC's Criteria for Accreditation.